Ali-Toosi/django-tgbot/README.md

         state.save()
 ```

-Please note that leaving the `success` and `fail` parameters is NOT the same as setting them to `state_types.Keep`.
+Please note that leaving the `success` and `fail` parameters without a value is NOT the same as setting them to `state_types.Keep`.
 Leaving them will not change them and allows you to set them in the processor's run time.
 However, setting them to `state_types.Keep` will force the state to be the same as what is was before entering the processor.

 ### Using the API methods